 The trick is to block signals (or disable interrupts, as the case may be) when acquiring any lock that might be acquired within an interrupt handler.
-Furthermore, if holding such a lock, it is illegal to attempt to acquire any lock that is every acquired without block signals outside of a signal handler.
+Furthermore, if holding such a lock, it is illegal to attempt to acquire any lock that is ever acquired outside of a signal handler without blocking signals.